Best Tripods and Mounts for Astronomy Binoculars (2025)

 Celestron Regal Premium Tripod

-Best Celestron Tripod for Binoculars
+Best Budget Tripod for Astronomy Binoculars

 The Regal Premium is the sturdiest Celestron binocular tripod and is suitable for all models of Celestron SkyMaster binoculars.